-For this exercise, the overlocker will be threaded for a narrow 3-thread rolled hem stitch using the Right Needle.
+For this exercise, the overlocker will be threaded for a narrow 3-thread rolled hem stitch using the right needle.
 Thread with colors to match the color-coded threading path on the overlocker.

-Note: If following the order of activities in this Mastery book, the Right Needle was inserted and threaded, and the Left Needle and thread was removed in a previous exercise.
+Note: If following the order of activities in this Mastery book, the right needle was inserted and threaded, and the left needle and thread was removed in a previous exercise.
 If so, you will skip Steps 2 and 3.

 - 1. Select Stitch #8 and follow the steps in Guided Mode or make the noted manual settings in Expert Mode. - 2.
-Using the small screwdriver and needle holder tool, loosen the Right Needle screw and insert the Right Needle.
+Using the small screwdriver and needle holder tool, loosen the right needle screw and insert the right needle.
 Tighten the needle set screw.
 Thread the needle. - 3.
-Remove the Left Needle thread.
-Loosen the Left Needle set screw and remove the Left Needle. - 4.
-Disengage the Stitch Finger by placing the Rolled Hem Selection Lever in the "R" position. - 5.
-Start the machine and run a chain for several inches so that you have a thread tail to aid in getting the fabric started. - 6.
-Place the fabric under the presser foot and sew along one - Return stitch length and thread tensions to their normal setting. - Return the Rolled Hem Selection Lever to normal sewing position.
+Remove the left needle thread.
+Loosen the left needle set screw and remove the left needle. - 4.
+Disengage the stitch finger by placing the Rolled Hem Selection Lever in the "R" position. - 5.
+Start the machine and run a chain for several inches so that you have a thread tail to aid in getting the fabric started. - Place the fabric under the presser foot and sew along one 10" edge. - 7.
+Return stitch length and thread tensions to their normal setting. - 8.
+Return the Rolled Hem Selection Lever to normal sewing position.

-Optional: Thread the Upper Looper with texturized nylon thread in the Upper Looper.
-Loosen the Upper Looper tension slightly.
+Optional: Thread the Upper Looper with texturized nylon thread in the upper looper.
+Loosen the Upper Looper tension slightly from the settings listed below.